Eltaf-azizi/focus-assistant/README.md

 - 📚 Store and retrieve context-rich data using **ChromaDB**
 - ☁️ Deploy your app to the cloud using **CI/CD pipelines**
 - 🐳 Use **Docker**, **GitHub Actions**, and **AWS** for scalable, maintainable deployment

+## 📌 Why Focus Assistant?

+- Perfect for **beginners** looking to learn full-stack Python development
+- Build a **real-world AI application** from scratch
+- Learn hands-on skills in development, deployment, and cloud integration
+- Gain experience working with **vector databases**, APIs, and automation tools